johanpiquet/jopi-rewrite/_doc/how_to_start/creating_a_project.md

 ## Create the package.jsonc file

-Once Bun.js is installed, we can create our project.
-Here, everything works just like with Node.js, so we will start by creating a `./package.json` file.
-However, here it will be a *jsonc*: which is JSON with the possibility to insert comments.
+Once Node.js, or Bun.js, is installed, we can create our project.
+Here we will use a *jsonc* which allows me to add comments.

 ```json title="Our package.jsonc file"
 {